anuradhakar49/anuradhakar49.github.io/_pages/ss_ws.md

 ---
-layout: page
+layout: about
-title: Summer school and workshops
+title: Activities
-permalink: /ssws/
+permalink: /
 ---

-{% include news.liquid %}
+Write your biography here.